jbcodeforce/aws-studies/docs/infra/networking.md

 AWS Global Accelerator uses endpoint weights to determine the proportion of traffic that is directed to endpoints in an endpoint group, and traffic dials to control the percentage of traffic that is directed to an endpoint group

 Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP.

+## FAQs

+???- "What differentiates a public subnet from a private subnet?"
+    A public subnet is a subnet that's associated with a route table that has a route to an internet gateway